Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Method

-We first compute the mean normal extension length as follows, Then, excessively large extension lengths are regarded as abnormal: where $\lambda$ is the threshold for identifying abnormal extensions.
-Using the remaining samples, we compute a refined mean where $\mathcal{I}=\{s,1,\dots,m,e\}\setminus\mathcal{A}$.
+We first compute the mean normal extension length: Then, excessively large extension lengths are regarded as abnormal and excluded: where $\lambda$ is the threshold for identifying abnormal extensions.
+Using the remaining samples, we compute a refined mean: where $\mathcal{I}=\{s,1,\dots,m,e\}\setminus\mathcal{A}$.
 Extension lengths are then truncated as For the endpoints $\mathbf{p}_s$ and $\mathbf{p}_e$, we further extend along the tangent direction.
-The tangential extension length is defined as The endpoints are thus extended to Finally, the set of offset vertices $\mathcal{Q}$ computes as \begin{fleqn}
+The tangential extension length is The endpoints are thus extended to Finally, the set of offset vertices $\mathcal{Q}$ computes as \begin{fleqn}

 \end{fleqn} together with the tangentially extended endpoints $\mathbf{p}_s'$ and $\mathbf{p}_e'$ define a polygonal coverage region $\mathcal{C}$ for the stroke.
 Examples of the polygonal coverage regions estimated by our method are provided in Appendix~\ref{app:examples_of_stroke_coverage_estimation}.
 The region is subsequently used for reward computation in the Section~\ref{sec:reward_aggregation}.